-MEDICAL INSURANCE: You cannot assume that your insurance will cover you when you travel.
-It is very important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
+MEDICAL INSURANCE: You can’tassume your insurance will cover you when you travel.
+It’svery important to find out BEFORE you leave whether or not your medical insurance will cover you overseas.
 You need to ask your insurance company two questions:

-In many places, doctors and hospitals will expect payment in cash at the time of service.
+In many places, doctors and hospitals stillexpect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
-If your policy does not cover you when you travel, it is a very good idea to take out another one for your trip.
+If your policy doesn’tcover you when you travel, it’sa very good idea to take out additional coveragefor your trip.
 For more information, please see our medical insurance overseas page.

 Please refer to our Road Safety page for more information.

-AVIATION SAFETY OVERSIGHT: There is no direct commercial air service to the United States by carriers registered in Iraq, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Iraq's Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
-The FAA maintains prohibitions on certain flight operations within Iraq by U.S. commercial operaters and airmen under a Special Federal Aviation Regulation, however beginning January 7, 2013 these prohibitions do not apply to the airports at Erbil (ORER) or Sulaymaniyah (ORSU).
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Iraq;the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Iraq's Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Further information may be found on the FAA’s safety assessment page.
+The FAA maintains prohibitions on certain flight operations within Iraq by U.S. commercial operatorsand airmen.
+Undera January 2013 Special Federal Aviation Regulation, however, these prohibitions do not apply to the airports at Erbil (ORER) or Sulaymaniyah (ORSU).

 * * *

-This replaces the Country Specific Information for Iraq dated December 23, 2011 to update sections on Country Description, Smart Traveler Enrollment Program (STEP)/Embassy Location, Entry/Exit Requirements for U.S. Citizens, Threats to Safety and Security, Victims of Crime, Special Circumstances, Accessibility, Medical Facilities and Health Information, Traffic Safety and Road Conditions, and Aviation Safety Oversight.
+This replaces the Country Specific Information for Iraq dated December 17, 2012 to update the sections on Country Description, Threats to Safety and Security, Crime, and Special Circumstances.